-The Inline Filter is compatible with any stationary phase in any HPLC Column.
+The Cogent Column Filter is compatible with any stationary phase in any HPLC Column.

-The Inline Filter is simply a Stainless Steel (SS) frit encased in a molded, PEEK holder that traps the particles before they get trapped by the frits on the HPLC columns.
-The Inline Filter can be removed and disposed of keeping the column frits fresh and clean.
+The Cogent brand of in line, column filters are stainless steel (SS) frits encased in PEEK holders that traps unwanted particles before they get trapped in the frits of HPLC columns.
+When back pressure begins to build up, these column filters can be easily removed and disposed of, keeping the column’s frits fresh and clean.

-One compatibility concern to keep in mind is that the internal flow path of the Inline Filter is designed for 4.6mm ID Columns.
-By placing a 4.6mm ID Inline Filter with 2.1mm ID Column there could be band broadening.
-The analyst should consider this flow path change and their current system tubing with what the Method System Suitability requirements are.
-Since most analysts do not normally change their entire system tubing to run 2.1mm Columns and use standard ID tubing like 0.005” ID, in this case the Inline Filter would likely would work well.
+NOTE: A compatibility concern to keep in mind is that the internal flow path of the Cogent Column Filter is designed for 4.6mm ID Columns.
+By placing a 4.6mm ID In line Filter with 2.1mm ID Column there could be band broadening if your flow path change and their current system tubing with what the Method System Suitability requirements are compatible.
+Since most analysts do not typically change the entire system tubing to run 2.1mm columns and use standard ID tubing like 0.005” ID, in this case the Cogent Column Filter would likely would work well.